Last Updated on February 25, 2021 by Grow with Bovees

 Pro-Lift T-5335A 350-Pound Capacity Lawn Mower Lift—Most Economical

 If you’re looking for a simple model to tackle a smaller lawn mower, the Pro-LifT T-5335A is perfect.
-It can handle up to 350 pounds, which is lower than comparable models but still great for everyday equipment.
+It can handle up to 350 pounds (159 kg), which is lower than comparable models but still great for everyday equipment.
 If you’re servicing a much larger machine, we recommend finding a more robust unit, like the Pro-Lift T-5355A model.

 This model uses a rubberized foot pump to raise and lower the front end, which allows you to choose the height at your convenience.
 Also, the locking levers are easy to use and can hold the mower in place securely.

-At only 55 pounds, this is one of the lightest and easiest to maneuver around your shop.
+At only 55 pounds (24.95 kg), this is one of the lightest and easiest to maneuver around your shop.
 Some users report that the hydraulic fluid can become disturbed during shipping, so make sure to test it before lifting the lawn mower.

 While this is the most affordable on our list, it still labors like a more expensive model.
-Since it lifts a lower weight capacity, this is perfect for home machines that still toil to get your lawn looking great.
+Since it lifts a lower weight capacity, this is perfect for home machines like the Honda HRX, that still toil to get your lawn looking great.